Curie: Policy-based Secure Data Exchange: Evaluation

-\textbf{Implications on Patient Health-} We examine the impacts of the errors found in the previous section on patient health.
-A study is presented to evaluate the clinical relevance of errors through policies.
+We examine the impact of the dose errors found in the previous section to better quantify the effectiveness of policies on patient health.

-Warfarin ranks among top ten drugs in the United States associated with severe or fatal adverse effects caused by incorrect dose treatments~\cite{abraham2015comparative}.
-To identify the side effects of warfarin, we follow a medical guide to identify the consequences of under- and over-prescriptions~\cite{fdaWarfarinRisk}.
-Taking high-dose warfarin causes thin blood which may result in intracranial and extracranial bleeding.
-Taking low doses causes thick blood which may result in embolism and stroke.
-In both cases, extremely high or low doses may lead to higher risks of death.
+To identify the adverse effects of warfarin, we use a clinical study to evaluate the clinical relevance of prediction errors~\cite{patien-driven} and a medical guide to identify the consequences of over- and under-prescriptions~\cite{fdaWarfarinRisk}.
 We define errors that are inside and outside of the warfarin safety window, and the under- or over prescriptions.
 We consider weekly errors for each patient because using weekly values eliminates the errors posed by the initial (daily) dose.
-For instance, a small initial dose error might incur more health risks over time.
-The weekly dose is admitted in the safety window if an estimated dose falls within 20\% of its corresponding clinically-deduced value.
-This is because the value defines the difference of 1 mg per day relative to the fixed starting dose of 5 mg per day which is often accepted as clinically relevant~\cite{international2009estimation, kimmel2013pharmacogenetic}.
-The deviations fall outside of the safety window is an under- or over-prescriptions, and causing health related risks.
+The weekly dose is in the safety window if an estimated dose falls within 20\% of its corresponding clinically-deduced value~\cite{international2009estimation, kimmel2013pharmacogenetic}.
+The deviations falling outside of the safety window is an under- or over prescriptions, and cause health-related risks.

-Table~\ref{table:patient-health} presents the percentage of patients falls in safety window, under- or over-prescriptions with varying policies of a member.
-We find that use of policies increases the number of patients in a safety window; thus, they are effective at preventing errors that introduce health-related risks.
+Table~\ref{table:patient-health} presents the percentage of patients falls in safety window, over- and -under prescriptions with varying policies of a member.
+We find that use of CPL increases the number of patients in the safety window.
+For instance, a member has 43.4\% patient with using its local data (single source model), and the member increases the percentage of patients in a safety window with varying consortia and policies, for instance, it is 52.4\% in the nation-wide consortium.
+We conclude that CPL might be useful in preventing errors that introduce health-related risks.